mail4umar/qprof_export/README.md

 # How to install
 ## Prerequisisites

-- vsql (make sure that vsql can be directly run from your terminal)
+- vsql (make sure that vsql can be directly run from your terminal on your target database)
 - bash
 - `dbadmin` access

 ## Install
-Just copy the entire folder somewhere on your system and make the following two files executable (chmod u+x <file_name>):
+Just copy the entire folder somewhere on a system and make the following two files executable (chmod u+x <file_name>):

 1. profile_queries.sh
 2. export.sh